bloominstituteoftechnology/Lambda-Hello/JohnO.md

 - **character**

 My favorite hobby is walking sipping coffee while walking a trail with my girlfriend.
-My favorite animal is penquin.
+My favorite animal is a penquin.